 {\em CN Selection.} After a UE connects with the RAN (i.e. moves to the {\em RRC\_Connected} state), the network selects the appropriate CN for the UE, taking into account various factors including the selected PLMN ID and location information such as the serving cell of the UE~\cite{3gpp38300}.
 For NTN, the cells can be moving and significantly larger than those of TNs, spanning vast areas that may even cover multiple countries with different CNs connected to the same NTN RAN.
 This can make it challenging to determine the appropriate CN for a connected UE, particularly when the UE is located close to a country border and the serving cell does not provide sufficient granularity.
 Additionally, malicious UEs may attempt to fake their selected PLMN and GNSS measurements to connect to a different CN.
 Hence, it is crucial for TNs to have the necessary infrastructure to verify UE location without relying solely on UE-reported information.
 The same motivation drove 3GPP to introduce NTN-based location verification in 5G.

-{\em Regulatory Aspects.} 5G systems with satellite access must be able to determine the location of a UE in order to provide services that comply with the governing national or regional regulatory requirements applicable to the UE, such as routing traffic or supporting emergency calls.
-Therefore, even when providing services across all continents using NTN, there is no globally harmonized set of requirements that overrules local regulations, and the same required granularity for UE location information estimated via GNSS should be considered as for TNs.
-Furthermore, network operators must reliably know the location information of a UE for services like public warning systems, charging and billing, emergency calls, lawful intercept, and data retention policy in cross-border scenarios and international regions.
+{\em Regulatory Aspects.} The network operators must reliably know the location information of a UE to provide services that comply with the governing national or regional regulatory requirements such as public warning systems, charging and billing, emergency calls, lawful intercept, and data retention policy in cross-border scenarios and international regions.

-As UE-reported location can be easily tampered with, 3GPP is working on designing a RAT-dependent network-based UE location verification system that provides a horizontal accuracy of 10 km~\cite{3gpp::location::verification::TR}.
+As UE-reported location can be easily tampered with, 3GPP is working on designing a RAT-dependent network-based UE location verification system that provides a horizontal accuracy of 10km~\cite{3gpp::location::verification::TR}.
 The network verification procedure is illustrated in Fig.~\ref{fig:5gposarchitecture}(b).
 The AMF, based on the assistance information provided by the satellite (NG-RAN) decides whether to trigger a location verification process (step 4).
-The AMF might take different actions based on the status of UE location verification, for instance, rejected CN access or denied service request for call or data (step 5).
-Once the LMF triggers a network-induced location request (NI-LR), the UE positioning is initiated by the LMF (step 6).
+The AMF might take different actions based on the status of UE location verification, for instance, rejected CN access or denied service requests for calls or data (step 5).
+The LMF initiates UE positioning through network-induced location request (NI-LR) (step 6).
 During this step, the LMF does not rely on the location information provided by the UE.
 Based on the outcome of step 6, the AMF may decide to deregister the UE from CN (step 7).
 In step 6, the network may leverage any RAT-dependent positioning method.
-Since the RAT has moving TRPs (i.e. satellites) in this case, the positioning methods could be significantly different from the usual ones used for TN cellular positioning.
-In the next section, we will discuss further details.
+Since the RAT has moving TRPs (i.e. satellites) in this case, the positioning methods could be significantly different from TNs, which we discuss next.